Exact mediation analysis for ordinal outcome and binary mediator: Exact parametric formulation of natural effects

-As shown in \cite{VdWVanZhang2016}, the identification assumptions imply that
+As shown in \cite{VdWVanZhang2016}$^3$, the identification assumptions imply that

-The parametric expression of the natural effects can be derived by plugging-in in \eqref{vdv} the probabilities as implied from model \eqref{eq:lrw} and \eqref{eq:lry}.
-Let $g_{d}^j(x, x^*;c)$ as in \eqref{eq:gyx2} of Appendix A.2.
-After some derivations, that closely resemble the work in \cite{doretti2018exact} for the binary-binary case, it is possible to show that
+The parametric expression of the natural effects can be derived by plugging into \eqref{vdv} the probabilities as implied from model \eqref{eq:lrw} and \eqref{eq:lry}.
+Let $g_{d}^j(x, x^*;c)$ as in (13) of eAppendix A.2.
+After some derivations, that closely resemble the work in \cite{doretti2018exact}$^4$ for the binary-binary case, it is possible to show that

 while

 The above expressions can be further simplified, after their parametric formulation is made explicit.